 The History and Lasting Impact of the New Hollywood Era

 Jack Valenti got tired of the Motion Picture Production Code's outdated rules and censorship, so he wanted to make sure that the Code was on its way out forever.
-Valenti enforced the Motion Picture Association of America Ratings Board as a way to do away with the now antiquated and out of touch Code by issuing rating systems that still continue to this day like R ratings, PG, PG-13, X, etc. Now that he issued the ratings board, Valenti began to really touch upon subject matter that the Code either ignored or added a little bit of in the Golden Age of Hollywood.
+Valenti enforced the Motion Picture Association of America Ratings Board to do away with the now out of touch Code by issuing rating systems that still continue to this day like R ratings, PG, PG-13, X, etc. Now that he issued the ratings board, Valenti began to touch upon subject matter that the Code either ignored or added a little bit of in the Golden Age of Hollywood.
 He was able to touch upon issues like sex, nudity, violence, drug use along with profanity thus forcing studios to finally relinquish and obliterate the Code for good.
 Studios had to abide by the lack of censorship due to Valenti's mission to bring reality to film thus setting the stage for the New Hollywood Era.
-Another person who set the stage for the era is the legendary Roger Corman.
-Corman was the founder of American International Pictures and New World Pictures, and he specialized in small-budget, exploitation type of films that had all sorts of immoral content that will influence the New Hollywood Era.
-Similarly, Corman and the some of the movies of the era have exploitative elements in the material depending on the amount of lewd content that was shown.
-However, there are some movies that were made in the Era that still had tough content that was done in an artistic manner in contrast to the turn your brain off mentality of Corman's exploitation movies.
-Corman's film the Wild Angels (1966), which starred two young actors who will later be famous named Peter Fonda and Jack Nicholson (Dennis Hopper's Easy Rider (1969)), was controversial due to its heavy amount of sex, language and violence thus going against the Old Hollywood Era.
-By the way, many of the directors of the New Hollywood Era got their start in the industry making movies with Corman only for Corman to mentor them by showing them the ropes of the industry.

-Due to Valenti taking over the ratings board along with finally exploring adventurous content and the influence of Corman, many filmmakers of the New Hollywood Era began to make their mark on the industry as far as impact was concerned.
-These filmmakers ranged from editors Dede Allen (The Breakfast Club, Bonnie and Clyde), Marcia Lucas (ex-wife of George Lucas), Verna Fields (Jaws (1975)), cinematographers Michael Chapman (Martin Scorsese's Taxi Driver 1976) and Raging Bull (1980)), Vilmos Zsigmond (Steven Spielberg's Close Encounters of the Third Kind (1977), Robert Altman's McCabe and Mrs. Miller (1971), and Michael Cimino's The Deer Hunter (1978)) along with directors Peter Bogdanovich (Paper Moon (1973), The Last Picture Show (1971)), Martin Scorsese (Goodfellas (1990), The Age of Innocence (1993)), Francis Ford Coppola (The Godfather Films, Apocalypse Now (1979)) among other contributors to the era.
-These filmmakers broke away from the studio system mentality of the Golden Age of Hollywood without no studio interference for the sake of making the type of films that they wanted to make thus establishing themselves as auteurs.
-Also, the characteristics of these filmmakers include eschewing traditional narrative structures in favor of more unconventional structures, emphasizing the lack of resolution in endings thus focusing more on allowing viewers to interpret endings for themselves, balancing between classical Hollywood influences and European/Asian influences in filmmaking along with filming in real locations as opposed to studio sets that were used for filming in the Golden Age of Hollywood due to making viewers feel like they are living in the real world as a result of emphasizing grit and natural realism in the films etc. The primary audience for the New Hollywood Era was the youth market considering that the filmmakers wanted the youth to relate to the same troubles that the characters in the films were going through.
+Due to Valenti and Corman, many filmmakers of the New Hollywood Era began to make their mark on the industry as far as impact was concerned.
+It included editors like Dede Allen (The Breakfast Club, Bonnie and Clyde), Marcia Lucas (ex-wife of George Lucas) and Verna Fields Jaws (1975).
+Cinematographers like Michael Chapman (Martin Scorsese's Taxi Driver 1976 and Raging Bull 1980) and Vilmos Zsigmond (Steven Spielberg's Close Encounters of the Third Kind (1977), Robert Altman's McCabe and Mrs. Miller (1971), and Michael Cimino's The Deer Hunter 1978) made their mark.
+Directors Peter Bogdanovich (Paper Moon (1973), The Last Picture Show 1971), Martin Scorsese (Goodfellas (1990), The Age of Innocence 1993), and Francis Ford Coppola (The Godfather Films, Apocalypse Now 1979) also defined the era.
+These filmmakers broke away from the studio system mentality of the Golden Age of Hollywood thus making the type of films that they wanted to make as auteurs.
+The characteristics of these filmmakers include eschewing traditional narrative structures in favor of more unconventional structures.
+In addition, endings lacked resolution thus focusing more on allowing viewers to interpret endings for themselves.
+There were classical Hollywood influences and European/Asian influences in filmmaking.
+Real locations as opposed to studio sets were used for filming due to making viewers feel like they are living in the real world.
+The primary audience for the New Hollywood Era was the youth market.
+The filmmakers wanted the youth to relate to the same troubles that the characters in the films were going through.

-The films that were being made in the era definitely went against the conventional Hollywood mentality of making hits because even though the New Hollywood films still made money at the box office, the films themselves were first and foremost considered to be made as art films that were not for the faint of heart.
-The three films that started the New Hollywood Era were made in the mid-late 1960s and they were Arthur Penn's Bonnie and Clyde (1967), Mike Nichols's The Graduate (1967) (Nichols won the Best Director Oscar for the Graduate) and Dennis Hopper's Easy Rider (1969).
-The success of these films were so impactful in Hollywood that they ended up ushering in the Era due to the fact that they had elements like anti-heroes, sexual discovery, rock music etc. The aforementioned elements struck a real chord with the youth to where these films and others were highly successful in the box office.
-More and more films of the New Hollywood were being made that had the continued elements and they include classics like The Godfather films, Taxi Driver, Raging Bull, The Deer Hunter, Terrence Malick's Badlands (1973), Mean Streets (1973), Hal Ashby's The Last Detail (1973), Alice Doesn't Live Here Anywhere (1974) (also by Martin Scorsese and Ellen Burstyn won the Oscar for Best Actress for this film) etc. As usual, these films were critically and commercially successful and also won Oscars as well only to exemplify the fact that the era was ubiquitously impactful on the industry proving that audiences really appreciate films that tell the truth with great storytelling galore.
+The films that were being made in the era definitely went against the conventional Hollywood mentality of making hits.
+The New Hollywood films still made money at the box office.
+However, the films themselves were first and foremost considered to be made as art films that were not for the faint of heart.
+The three films that started the New Hollywood Era were made in the mid-late 1960s.
+They were Arthur Penn's Bonnie and Clyde (1967), Mike Nichols's The Graduate (1967) (Nichols won the Best Director Oscar for the Graduate) and Dennis Hopper's Easy Rider (1969).
+The success of these films was so impactful in Hollywood that they ended up ushering in the Era due to the fact that they had elements like anti-heroes, sexual discovery, rock music etc. The aforementioned elements struck a real chord with the youth to where these films and others were highly successful in the box office.
+More and more films of the New Hollywood were being made.
+They had the continued elements, and they include classics like The Godfather films, Taxi Driver, Raging Bull, The Deer Hunter, Terrence Malick's Badlands (1973), Mean Streets (1973), Hal Ashby's The Last Detail (1973), Alice Doesn't Live Here Anywhere (1974) (also by Martin Scorsese and Ellen Burstyn won the Oscar for Best Actress for this film) etc. As usual, these films were critically and commercially successful and won Oscars as well.
+The era was impactful on the industry proving that audiences appreciate films that tell the truth with great storytelling galore.

-Studying the new Hollywood Era has made me realize the importance of really increasing my knowledge of film because of how it paved the way for filmmakers today to really go against the grain in order to make films that speak the truth about human nature without any type of hyperbole whatsoever.
-I challenge cinephiles to really study this era as a way to know where modern cinema comes from considering that if it was not for the new Hollywood era then there will be no Quentin Tarantino, Greta Gerwig, Wes Anderson, Paul Thomas Anderson, David Fincher among others.
+Studying the new Hollywood Era has made me realize the importance of increasing my knowledge of film because it paved the way for filmmakers today to go against the grain.
+It inspired others to make films that speak the truth about human nature without any type of hyperbole whatsoever.
+I challenge cinephiles to study this era as a way to know where modern cinema comes from.
+If it was not for the new Hollywood era then there will be no Quentin Tarantino, Greta Gerwig, Wes Anderson, Paul Thomas Anderson, David Fincher among others.
 Some of the aforementioned filmmakers like Wes Anderson along with David Fincher come from the American Eccentric Cinema which was inspired by the New Hollywood.
-As much as I like the New Hollywood Era, I must say that some of the movies have disturbing content that really come against my Christian faith which explains why I am so selective about this era in the process.
-Nevertheless, the New Hollywood Era will be appreciated and adored by me to where I will continue to study it for the rest of my life, and I encourage other cinephiles to study it for themselves for the sake of continuously growing in knowledge for the better at all times.
+As much as I like the New Hollywood Era, I must say that some of the movies have disturbing content that come against my Christian faith.
+My faith means a lot to me, so I remain selective about this era in the process.
+Nevertheless, the New Hollywood Era will always be appreciated and adored by me.
+I will continue to study it for the rest of my life, and other cinephiles need to study it for themselves in order to grow in knowledge for the better at all times.
 God bless.

 Comments